collective-soundworks/soundworks-plugin-init/README.md

 ### Example - `@ircam/devicemotion`

 For example, requiring permission for motion sensors would lead to the following initialization of the plugin.
-The example uses the [@ircam/devicemotion](https://github.com/ircam-jstools/devicemotion) library, dedicated to providing a consistent interface and behavior across browsers.
+The example uses the [@ircam/devicemotion](https://github.com/ircam-jstools/devicemotion) library, dedicated to providing consistent interface and behavior across browsers.

 ```js
 // index.js